-To help give you an extra edge, brands like Scent-Lok® build odor-blocking features into their camo hunting clothing and apparel.
-Other brands like Browning and Columbia Sportswear construct clothing and jackets with hunter-specific features like ammo pouches and special compartments for your game calls, field dressing supplies, navigation equipment and other gear.
+Whether you hunt big game, small game, predators or fowl, there’s a good chance you need camo hunting clothing designed to keep you concealed and protected from the elements.
+Hunting clothing is typically more durable and weather resistant than normal clothing, designed with special features for the field (e.g. extra pockets for gear) and fitted for freedom of movement.
+To help give you an extra edge, brands like Scent-Lok® build odor-blocking features into their camo hunting clothing.
+Other brands like Browning and Badlands construct jackets and pants with hunter-specific features like ammo pouches and special compartments for game calls, field dressing supplies, navigation equipment and other gear.

 Camo and Blaze Orange

 There are almost as many styles of camo hunting clothing available as there are types of game.
 The most common styles of camo include woodland, marsh, brush and winter variants.
 Essentially, you should pick a pattern that most resembles the colors, plants and seasonal foliage of terrain you will be hunting in.
 For safety, the placement and amount of blaze orange a hunter is required to wear varies widely from region to region, and may also differ depending on the type of hunting (bow hunters sometimes have more latitude with camo because they often stalk game at closer distances).